200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-19-TheLastDay.md

 ## Author Comments

 There is less "game" to this than I am used to, but there's a greater emphasis on storytelling and world building.
 I have definitely been inspired by some of this year's and last year's entries, though I don't know that I am drawing inspiration from any one single piece.

+## Judge Comments

+This game is really elegant.
+It’s about some sort of apocalyptic invasion, but rather than the rules being about combat and resource management, they explore the characters’ backstories and desires, their successes and failures, and how it all turns out for them in the end.
+This is a lot of rich storytelling potential inside of 200 words.
+Genius. - [*Jason Cordova*]({{site.baseurl}}/judges)